Back to Alabama

 Plain English Breakdown

-This bill creates an affirmative defense in civil lawsuits if someone is injured or property damaged while willfully obstructing traffic on public roads.
+This bill creates a legal defense in civil lawsuits if the person suing was injured or suffered damage while willfully blocking traffic on public roads.

 What This Bill Does